 While traditional cancer treatments such as surgery, radiotherapy or chemotherapy have improved over time, they still come with serious and sometimes debilitating side effects.
 Their effectiveness also varies depending on the type and stage of the cancer.

-Immunotherapy represents a new paradigm in cancer treatment and is proving to be particularly useful in late stage and metastatic diseases where conventional therapies fail.
+Immunotherapy has revolutionised cancer treatment and is proving to be particularly useful in late stage and metastatic diseases where conventional therapies fail.

-Professor Shafren recognised the potential for immunotheraphy treatment after an unexpected turn in his research.
+Professor Shafren saw the potential of immunotherapies for cancer care after an unexpected turn in his research.

-In 1999, he was approached by a colleague trying to find new ways to kill melanoma cells in the laboratory setting.
-On a whim, Shafren suggested using the airborne virus Coxsackievirus A21, one of the causes of the common cold.
+While investigating ways to prevent the cold virus from binding to molecules in the lungs, nasal passage and respiratory tract, Professor Shafren was approached by a colleague trying to find new ways to kill melanoma cells in the laboratory setting.
+On a whim, he suggested using the airborne virus Coxsackievirus A21, one of the causes of the common cold.
 It obliterated the melanoma cells.

 Research impact

-Shafren’s research has also led to the creation of 35 jobs, including roughly 25 scientists who have been involved in the research and development of this innovative cancer treatment.
+• Professor Shafren’s work on CAVATAK® led to the creation of 35 jobs, including roughly 25 scientists who were involved in the research and development of the innovative cancer treatment.

 Professor Darren Shafren